casa0019-group5/casa0019-group5.github.io/README.md

 <b> Stage 1: Syringe attachment method </b>
 Thanks to Andy for supplying us with the following materials: 10ml syringes, 10ml cylinder, and plastic tubing, as well as the 3D models for the syringe holder, and rack and pinion gears.
 Some modifications have been made to address the device requirements.

 When designing the physical device, I tried three different approaches.
 The first approach was to use a U-shaped tube with a hole at the bottom connected to a syringe.
 By pushing or pulling the syringe with a servo, water was injected or extracted to display the water level.
 However, due to the equal pressure, the water level on both sides of the U-tube remained the same, making it impossible to accurately reflect the movement of the syringe.

 The second approach used a soft tube to connect the syringe to a measuring cylinder.
 By pushing the syringe, water was injected into the cylinder to indicate water usage, and by pulling back water was withdrawn.
 However, during testing, I found some water remained in the cylinder building up after each reset, causing inaccurate readings and water loss.

 The final method successfully implemented was to connect two syringes with a plastic tube to form a sealed hydraulic system.
 Squeezing one syringe forced water into the other, moving the plunger to indicate water consumption.
 This solution prevented water build-up, allowed full water recirculation and ensured accurate resets, providing a stable and accurate measurement system.

-<b> stage2: Servo selection and syringe connection </b>
+<b> Stage 2: Servo selection and syringe connection </b>
 As the syringe is filled with water, the servo needs sufficient torque to push the plunger.
 Precise control of the scale is required, so the servo must have a minimum rotation angle of 180 degrees.

 #### Servo Comparison Table